unibe-icelab/thz-image-explorer/paper/paper.md

 The structure of the software architecture is shown in figure \ref{fig:software_architecture}.
 ![Software Architecture.\label{fig:software_architecture}](thz-image-explorer.drawio.png){#id .class width=80%}

+For each filter, an entry in the `filter_data_pipeline` vector is created, which contains the dataset.
+Each filter is assigned an input and output index.
+This is memory intensive, but for the size of usual THz TDS datasets (tens to hundreds of MB) it is acceptable.
+This structure defines the processing pipeline in a clean and easily extendable way.

 # Installation

 ## Pre-built Bundles